Water Street, Milwaukee: History and historic buildings

 The intersection of E. Wisconsin Ave. and N. Water St. is the original building site in the city.
-What is now the 100 East Wisconsin building was once the site where Henry Vieau, Milwaukee's first white settler, built his cabin in the early 1800s.
+What is now the 100 East Wisconsin building was once the site where Jacques Vieau, Milwaukee's first white settler, built his cabin in the early 1800s.
 Solomon Juneau, the city's founder, eventually took over Vieau's cabin, which started the development of Water Street as a place for commerce, accelerated by its proximity to the Milwaukee River.
 Even today, that original construction site is a critical central gathering place in the city, as demonstrated by participants in the Occupy Milwaukee protests on October 15, 2011.
 This was a gathering place for protesters because several major banks, including Chase, Associated, and Wells Fargo, all have branches at the intersection of W. Michigan Street and N. Water Street.
 In addition, the Marshall & Ilsley bank headquarters is several blocks north on Water Street.

 In 1860, the city's first horse-drawn streetcar was operated by the River and Lakeshore City Railway Company, and the original route ran down Water Street.
 The street is home to Milwaukee City Hall, which was one of the tallest buildings in the world when it was completed in 1895 and was declared a National Historic Landmark in 2005.

 Built in 1895, the Pabst Theater on Water Street has been designated a National Historic Landmark, and it is the fourth-oldest continuously operating theater in the United States.